 The original song titled "Theme from New York, New York" was scrapped at the insistence of Robert De Niro.
 Grudgingly, John Kander and Fred Ebb wrote a new version, which has since become one of the most famous and often recorded songs in history.
 Kander and Ebb have often expressed extreme gratitude to De Niro for his influence.

-Both Liza Minnelli and Martin Scorsese have said that virtually all of the dialogue in the film was improvised.
-This created later difficulty during the editing phase, as the director and editors struggled to create a streamlined narrative.
+Liza Minnelli and Martin Scorsese have said that virtually all of the dialogue in the film was improvised.
+This created later difficulty during editing, as Scorsese and the editors struggled to create a streamlined narrative.

 Originally four and a half hours long.
-Director Martin Scorsese cut it to 153 minutes, then to 136 minutes.
-In 1981 some material (mainly the 'Happy Endings' sequence) was restored and the film became 163 minutes long.
+Director Martin Scorsese cut it to two hours and thirty-three minutes, then to two hours and sixteen minutes.
+In 1981, some material (mainly the "Happy Endings" sequence) was restored, and the film became two hours and forty-three minutes long.

 Although Robert De Niro did learn the basic technique of how to play the saxophone, the sax music on the soundtrack was dubbed in by cast member Georgie Auld.
 This movie introduces the song "New York, New York" that later became a pop music standard.